o-jasper/o-jasper.github.io/presentation/bitvote/bitvote.md

 + More people implies more voting weight

-+ cant say ‘tough luck’ when contract excution too expensive
++ cant say ‘tough luck’ when contract execution too expensive

 Ethereum working on it, some ideas that help.